Complete ASCII Character Table & Reference

 Retro computing and digital art

 From Discord text art to Instagram bio symbols, these timeless characters bridge the gap between simplicity and expression in our increasingly complex digital world.
+Whether you're using Unicode decimal codes or the classic IBM character positions, you're participating in a 60-year tradition of digital creativity.

 ASCII Character Categories Explained